Electronic Filing System (EFS) Web Application

 Filers are able to upload the following required supporting documentation directly into the EFS Web Application:

-For technical support regarding the EFS Web Application, please contact the New York State Board of Elections IT Help Desk at (518) 473-4803 or email support@elections.ny.gov.
+Contact the New York State Board of Elections IT Help Desk